remkop/picocli/README.md

 Generates polished and easily tailored [usage help](https://picocli.info/#_usage_help) and  [version help](https://picocli.info/#_version_help), using [ANSI colors](https://picocli.info/#_ansi_colors_and_styles) where possible.
-Works with Java 5 or higher (but is designed to facilitate the use of Java 8 lambdas).
+Requires Java 5 or higher, but is designed to facilitate the use of Java 8 lambdas.
+Tested on all Java versions between 5 and 14 (inclusive).

 Picocli-based command line applications can have [TAB autocompletion](https://picocli.info/autocomplete.html), interactively showing users what options and subcommands are available.